John Weld (merchant): Early life

+Career

 John's inheritance opened the way for his investment and enterprise.
 In 1610 he bought the manor of Arnolds in Edmonton, Middlesex, the estate which gave its name to Arnos Grove and on which Arnos Grove house was later built.
 In that year both he (as John Weld, gent.) and his cousin John Weld Esq. were named among the 24 Assistants forming the Council of the Newfoundland Company, in King James's founding charter, together with their cousins John and Humphrey Slaney (nephews and associates of Sir Stephen, whose own sons predeceased him, and who died in 1608), merchants with wide-ranging interests operating out of the parish of St Martin Pomary.
 In 1601 Humphrey Slaney had married Joan Weld, sister of John Esq., and in 1610 John Slaney was appointed Treasurer (senior officer) of the London operation of the Newfoundland Company in the founding charter, working closely with the Proprietary Governors of the colony, John Guy and his successor Sir John Mason (governor).

-John Weld married Frances Whitmore (sister of Sir William and Sir George Whitmore), and had four daughters and three surviving sons.
 On 24 May 1615 he founded the Weld Chapel as a private chapel to his mansion at Arnolds, in what is now Waterfall Road, Southgate.
 (It was replaced by Christ Church in 1862.)
 He was knighted by James I at Theobalds in 1617.
 In 1619 Sir John purchased the manor of Barnet from Anthony Butler, and it became part of the inheritance of his son and heir Humphrey.
 He made his will on 23 January 1622/23 being "sicke in bodye", asking "that my bodye be buryed within my late erected chappell neare unto my nowe Mansion howse called Arnoldes scytuated in the parish of Edmonton": he died on 6 February 1622/23 and the will was proved on 8 February immediately following.
 His stepmother Dame Mary Weld survived him by a few months.
 Dame Frances died in 1656.

-Family
+Personal life

+John Weld married Frances Whitmore (sister of Sir William and Sir George Whitmore), and had four daughters and three surviving sons.
 Sir John's sons married into prominent Catholic families and became recusants.
 The children of Sir John Weld and Dame Frances (née Whitmore) are shown as follows by Burke: